AlexNanut/Social-Network-API/README.md

 ## The Challenge:

-The challenge was to build a RESTful API that allows a social media startup to perform CRUD operations on users, thoughts, and reactions data models using a NoSQL database.
-The API must be built using Node.js and Mongoose and must provide endpoints that can handle large amounts of unstructured data.
+The objective was to create a RESTful API for a social media startup, enabling them to execute CRUD operations on users, thoughts, and reactions data models.
+The API was required to be developed using Node.js and Mongoose, ensuring compatibility with a NoSQL database.
+Additionally, the API needed to include endpoints capable of efficiently handling substantial volumes of unstructured data.

 API must allow users to: